peter-kozarec/gxtb/README.md

 }
 ```

-## Features

-- Connect to the XTB API
-- Authenticate using credentials
-- Retrieve API version and server time
-- Stream real-time market data
-- Handle keep-alive events
-- Open, close and update trades

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Author